Skip to content

 ----

-To create an instance of `HazelcastEmbeddingStore`, use its `builder` method, using the dimension of the embedding model:
+To create an instance of `HazelcastEmbeddingStore`, use its `builder` method with the dimension of the embedding model:

 [source,java]